Role-based access control Enterprise

 MATCH (n:DataPoint) WHERE localDateTime() - n.date > Duration({day:365}) DETACH DELETE n;

-GRANT CREATE_DELETE ON LABELS :DataPoint TO dataEngineer;
+GRANT CREATE, READ, DELETE ON NODES CONTAINING LABELS :DataPoint TO dataEngineer;

-GRANT CREATE_DELETE ON EDGE_TYPES :NEXT TO dataEngineer;
+GRANT CREATE, READ, DELETE ON EDGES OF TYPE :NEXT TO dataEngineer;

 The permission is executed on relationships as well, since David needs to detach the nodes prior to deleting them.
 David is now able to successfully delete the deprecated nodes.

-Denying visibility
+Deny visibility

 Eve is the new senior engineer, and she is making excellent progress in the company.
 The management therefore decided to grant her visibility and manipulation over all the nodes.
 However, there are certain confidential nodes that are only for the management people to see.